SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     copy-pasting the code in the link prompted.
 Check out your Google Drive folder.
 You will see that the data is not in a recognizable format anymore due to the way that `dvc` packs and tracks the data.
 The boring detail is that `dvc` converts the data into [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) which makes data much faster to get.
-Finally, make sure that your data is not stored in your Github repository.
+Finally, make sure that your data is not stored in your GitHub repository.

     After authenticating the first time, `DVC` should be setup without having to authenticate again.
 If you for some reason encounter that dvc fails to authenticate, you can try to reset the authentication.
 Locate the file